nhatpham218/leetcode-golang/README.md

 ```
-[SPOILER="Go 23/11/2025"]
+[SPOILER="Go 24/11/2025"]
 [CODE=clike]

 [/CODE]
 [/SPOILER]
-Day 88/100
+Day 89/100
 ```

 ```
 Create a folder, a solution file, and a test file for the problem above.
 Refer to the existing folder structure to determine the naming convention and format.
 Leave the solution function blank.
-Dont add new test cases.
+Dont add new test cases, just keep the example as test cases.
 ```